nielsdelestinne/niedel.be/_posts/2024-08-28-comparing_input_with_signal_input_angular.markdown

 ## Signal input with transformation pipe

-A Signal input accepts an instance method instead of a function for its transformer.
+A Signal input allows using an instance method as its transformer.
 This opens up the possibility to inject and reuse an existing pipe.

 - _Although pure pipes come with performance optimizations, there are none to be gained in this simplistic use case._